davidfrantz/force/docs/source/howto/l2-ard.rst

    force-level2-report /data/force/log

-This tool generates some interactive charts that visualize the information available in the logfiles.
+This tool generates some interactive charts that visualize the information available in the logfiles:

 .. raw:: html
    :file: ../html/report_20211011020320.html